futuroptimist/f2clipboard/README.md

 # f2clipboard

 `f2clipboard` is a Python utility that allows users to select files from a specified directory and copy their contents formatted in Markdown to the clipboard.
-This is especially useful for developers who need to quickly share file contents or for tasks that involve formatting file paths and contents for documentation or reporting.

 ## Installation